nasko222/wttg2-plus-mod/README.md

-# wttg2-twitch-integration
+# wttg2-plus-mod
-A Twitch Integration Mod for WTTG2.
-Now Open Source
+WTTG2+ Is a mod that originally was a Twitch Integration mod, but now features much more, as a new websites, new viruses, and soon a new killer.

 If you want to install use FierceThundr's installer for automatic installation. https://github.com/FierceThundr/wttg2-integration-installer
 Also join discord for downloading releases.
 I won't put any releases here. https://discord.gg/fcufAUXcnm